EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

 ### 1. Preparation And Initialization

-Include the `eosio.hpp` header and declare the `eosio` namespace usage
+Include the `eosio.hpp` header and declare the `eosio` namespace usage.

   ```cpp
   #include <eosio/eosio.hpp>